bernardpeh/songbird/readme.md

 ## Donation

-It took me nearly 1.5 years to complete the book and it still has lots of room for improvement.
+I will strive to update the book as much as I can.

 You can show support by purchasing the [leanpub book](https://leanpub.com/practicalsymfony3/).